Kandy Falcons

-Kandy Falcons, formerly known as Kandy Tuskers and Kandy Warriors, are a Sri Lankan franchise professional Twenty20 cricket team that competes in the Lanka Premier League (LPL), representing the city of Kandy, Sri Lanka which was founded in 2020.
+Kandy Falcons (in 2022 and since 2024), formerly known as B-Love Kandy (2023), Kandy Warriors (2021), and Kandy Tuskers (2020), is a Sri Lankan franchise professional Twenty20 cricket team founded in 2020 that competes in the Lanka Premier League (LPL), representing the city of Kandy, Sri Lanka.
 Chris Gayle signed up as the marquee overseas player and Kusal Perera as the local icon Player.
 In October 2021, the team changed their name to Kandy Warriors after changing owners.
-They further changed their name to Kandy Falcons in 2022.